CzB404/deeplearning_dump/README.md

-# deeplearning_dump
+# deeplearning_learning_material
-A dump of my tests with deep learning and other connected material.
+A collection of my tests with deep learning and other connected material.